PhotoPay/photopay-ios/README.md

 ### Steps for creating customised build

-1. Obtain the static distribution of BlinkID SDK by [contacting us](http://help.microblink.com)
+1. Obtain the static distribution of PhotoPay SDK by [contacting us](http://help.microblink.com)
 2. Download the zip from link that you will be provided
 3. Unzip the file into an empty folder
 4. Edit the file `enabled-features.cmake`